Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`support`: String.
     Describes the minimal required level of support for the Property by an implementation.
-    This field SHOULD only appear in an :field:`x-optimade-requirements` that is at the outermost level of a Property Definition, as the meaning of its inclusion on other levels is not defined.
+    This field only has meaning for the defined property when appearing in the :field:`x-optimade-requirements` at the outermost level of the definition.
+    Nevertheless, it MAY appear at other places, e.g., if a nested property definition has been inserted that references its own :field:`$id`.
     The string MUST be one of the following:

     - :val:`must`: the defined property MUST be recognized by the implementation (e.g., in filter strings) and MUST NOT be :val:`null`.